kongware/ftor/README.md

 Otherwise I tend to use the first letter of a type for name bindings, e.g. `f` for functions.
 When I need to name several functions, I fall back to alphabetically following letters, e.g. `g`, `h` etc. for functions.

-For more specific functions I also sometimes use descriptive names.
-Since this is a generic library it doesn't happen often though.
+For more specific functions I also use descriptive names sometimes.
+Since ftor is a generic library it doesn't happen often, though.

 ## Type signature extension